 Why Did I Become a Blogger?

-Needless to say, people have all different reasons for starting a blog.
+Needless to say, people have many different reasons for starting a blog.
 Some do it with a laser-focused goal – a determination, even – of making money.
 Others do it simply as a hobby.
+Personally, blogging is one of my favorite work-from-home jobs.

 But even within those motivations, there can be even more specific nuances that influence the decision to start a successful blog.